 BILLINGS — Rimrock Mall management and RiverStone Health officials are searching for solutions after a video went viral on social media showing insects crawling under a common area table in the food court.

-was posted Sunday afternoon, and shows about two dozen unidentified insects crawling underneath a table.
+The video was posted Sunday afternoon, and shows about two dozen unidentified insects crawling underneath a table.

 The health department, which regulates restaurant cleanliness in Yellowstone County, has received two formal complaints about the issue at the mall since Sunday.